rutherford-nj/www.rutherfordboronj.com/resident-info/transportation/downtowner-commuter-bus.md

 4:37 pm, 5:15 pm, 5:45 pm, 6:20 pm and 6:55 pm.

 Time is based on train arrival.

-Shuttle leaves the Train Station at the following times:  4:37 pm, 5:15 pm, 5:45 pm, 6:20 pm & 6:55 pm.

-Time is based on train arrival.

 The Shuttle makes stops at Washington Avenue, Union Avenue, Carmita Avenue, West Pierrepont Avenue, Woodland Avenue and Orient Way.